 This website offers an alternative way to approach and design how people work together.
 It provides a menu of thirty-three Liberating Structures to replace or complement conventional practices.

 Liberating Structures used routinely make it possible to build the kind of organization that everybody wants.
-They are designed to include and unleash everyone in shaping next steps.
+They are designed to include everyone in shaping next steps.

 Liberating Structures introduce tiny shifts in the way we meet, plan, decide and relate to one another.
 They put the innovative power once reserved for experts only in hands of everyone.